 These types of shipments are more economical for smaller companies that do not typically ship by the full truck load and have been an essential element for the growth and success of small businesses as seen throughout the e-commerce world.
 With their smaller inventories LTL is an affordable and safe way for vendors to ship their products swiftly to their customers.

 Pros of LTL

 - Tractability: LTL allows a company to send a variety of different items – varying in size, weight and value – to numerous locations throughout the country.

-- Cheaper to Ship: If you have to make several drop offs, or are not distributing enough consignment to require a FTL, LTL is far more cost-effective than shipping via FTL or through parcel shipping.
-Unless your goods are extraordinarily heavy or difficult to ship, or extremely valuable, FTL costs you extra money for space that you will not fully utilize.
+- Cheaper to Ship: If you have to make several drop offs, or are not distributing enough consignment to require a TL, LTL is far more cost-effective than shipping via TL or through parcel shipping.
+Unless your goods are extraordinarily heavy or difficult to ship, or extremely valuable, TL costs you extra money for space that you will not fully utilize.

 - Pick-up & Delivery Support: The vast majority of shipping companies offer LTL pick-up and delivery assistance, which is extra nice for multiple delivery destinations.
 They have all the tools and experience to insure that your goods are safely loaded and unloaded in a time efficient manner.

 FCL shipping, similar to TL shipping, stands for Full Cargo Load when it comes to shipping freight over the ocean.
 As you might imagine, the rules of when it is ideal for a company to FCL ship and the benefits of doing so are quite akin to TL shipping.
 The standard size of an FCL shipment would be 6 pallets in a 20-foot container and 12 pallets in a 40-foot container.